steven-ossorio/SocialBook/README.md

   t.index ["friender_id"], name: "index_friends_on_friender_id"
 end
 ```

--There were multiple ways a "friend" connection could have been established, another being creating a pending model and a friendship model.
-I believe a better approach was maintaining a single table model and using methods to proceed how a person interacts with the initialized instance (whether it's to cancel a request or change "Pending" to "Accepted").-
+There were multiple ways a developer could have created a "friend" connection.
+An example would have been to create two models, a pending and friendship.
+Such role would have separated the task to it's respective model.
+I believe my approach kept things simpler since any negative actions such as "cancel of request" or "deleting a friend" would result in just removing that single initialized instance instead of possible two.

 <img src="docs/friendship.gif" width="600">